amcginlay/tips-2022-k8s-demo/README.md

 ## Step 2 - Use Cloud9 terminal to expand disk storage

 **Navigate to the URL** shown by the previous step then issue the following commands in the Cloud9 terminal.
+This step is **not** optional.
+The cluster creation step will fail otherwise.
 ```bash
 df -T # check disk use percentage before (typically ~80%) ...
 region=$(curl --silent http://169.254.169.254/latest/meta-data/placement/region)